 - Add dry ingredients to wet ingredients; stir with a fork until combined and no lumps remain.

-- Serve warm with your favorite pancake toppings.
+- Serve warm with your favourite pancake toppings.

 Because the batter is more delicate than traditional pancake batter, it’s important to make smaller pancakes (1/4 cup) so you can flip them easily.

-I added cut up strawberries to my batter for additional flavor.
+I added cut up strawberries to my batter for additional flavour.
 Any type of berry will work or they are just as good plain.